Microsoft-Web/HOL-ASPNETWebAPI/HOL.md

 	        .WithAssembly(typeof(WebApiApplication).Assembly, conventions)
 	     );

-	GlobalConfiguration.Configuration.ServiceResolver.SetResolver(
-	     t => DependencyResolver.Current.GetService(t),
-	     t => DependencyResolver.Current.GetServices(t)
-	     );
+	GlobalConfiguration.Configuration.DependencyResolver = new DependencyResolverAdapter(DependencyResolver.Current);
 	}
 	````

-	> **Note:** This step is necessary at the time of the Visual Studio 11 beta release.
+	> **Note:** This step is necessary at the time of the Visual Studio 2012 RC release.
 Future releases will probably enhance automatic support for Web API and reduce the code required to wire MEF 2.0 up to those controllers.

 1. Open the **ContactController.cs** file if it is not already open.